oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/pca/README.md

 #### Fused $RQ$ and $E_{vec} Q$ computation
 In HLS, each loops is scheduled one after another, computing the $RQ$ and $E_{vec} Q$  matrix multiplication in separate loops will increase the latency.
 In this implementation both $RQ$ and $E_{vec} Q$ are computed in a single nested loop, using one full dot product for each operation.
 Similar to QR decompostion, masking is applied when computing $RQ$ in deflated matrices.

 While computing the $RQ$, subtracted shift is added back and the new shift value for next iteration is stored in a register.
 Logic to check the convergence is also implemented in this loop and boolen outcome of convergence is stored in register.
-This register is checked at the end of the iteration to deflate the matrix or exist the computation if 1x1 defalted matrix is reached.
+This register is checked at the end of the iteration to deflate the matrix or exist the computation if 1x1 deflated matrix is reached.
 Further, a debug logic to detect the $QR$ decomposition failure by inspecting the orthogonolity of $Q$ matrix is implemented in this nested loop.
 This also require a full dot prduct to check all possible combination of vectors.

 - Fused Matrix multiplication latency model ignoring small pipeline latency